-The long-term side effects of Zantac are many.
-The most common side effects linked to Zantac and other ranitidine heartburn and reflux medications are temporary in nature and generally stop when you discontinue use.
+The long-term potential side effects of Zantac are many.
+The most common side effects linked to Zantac and other ranitidine heartburn and reflux medications are temporary and generally stop when you discontinue use.
 They may include:

-Rarely, serious side effects and adverse events from the usage of Zantac have been reported, according to drug manufacturer Sanofi.
-The long-term side effects of Zantac may improve once you discontinue using it.
+Rarely, serious side and adverse effects from using Zantac have been reported, according to drug manufacturer Sanofi.
+Once the use of the heartburn medication is discontinued, the long-term effects of Zantac may improve.
 Some may require medical care or become long-term concerns.
 These include:

 - Meningitis and other brain-related complications